-The curriculum is taught with the consideration of the needs of all learners.
+Shakespeare Primary School provides a full, rich, broad and deep curriculum that is taught with the consideration of the needs of all learners.
 We aim for our curriculum to be exciting and to inspire children to nurture a passion for learning, encouraging inquisitiveness and confidence in our pupils.
 We are proud that our curriculum promotes preparation for, and an appreciation of life in modern Britain.

 We ensure equality of education and opportunity for all pupils, staff, parents and carers receiving services from the school, irrespective of race, gender, disability, religion or socio-economic background.
 We have a culture of inclusion and diversity in which all those connected to the school feel proud of their identity and able to participate fully in school life.

 At Shakespeare Primary School, we believe that diversity is a strength, which should be respected and celebrated by all those who learn, teach and visit here.

 Intent - What are we trying to achieve?

 - Ensure that children’s attainment in core and foundation subjects are in line with or exceeding their potential

 - Ensure that children’s oracy skills are in line with or exceeding their potential

 - Ensure that children are given the opportunities to be immersed in first hand experiences they may not have access to

 - Ensure that children understand their role as good citizens in school and in their locality (within Leeds and Britain)